Original Falafel with Chickpeas

 These delicious balls are Vegan, Gluten Free, highly nutritious and super easy to make!
 They are high in protein and you can use them for a complete meal.
 Crunchy outside and soft inside!

-For the best result use a good food processor and start them pulsing them at a low speed first.
+For the best result use a good food processor and start them pulsing them at low speed first.
 Scrap the sides and pulse them again.
 Do not overdo it as it will start turning to Hummus!
 Wet your hands and form small balls.
 You can also put oil in your hands.

 The best Original Falafel with Chickpeas | Middle East, Vegan and Gluten-Free